ezeoleaf/awesome-golang-repositories/README.md

 [govcl](https://github.com/ying32/govcl):  Cross-platform Go/Golang GUI library.
 [ispend](https://github.com/2beens/ispend): Track where the f my money goes to
 [tink](https://github.com/google/tink): Tink is a multi-language, cross-platform, open source library that provides cryptographic APIs that are secure, easy to use correctly, and hard(er) to misuse.
 [golang-samples](https://github.com/GoogleCloudPlatform/golang-samples): Sample apps and code written for Google Cloud in the Go programming language.
+[gabs](https://github.com/Jeffail/gabs): For parsing, creating and editing unknown or dynamic JSON in Go